lfriis/App-Generator/README.md

 # :white_square_button: App-Generator

-> This bash script to automatically generate app structure and files to help with manually creating the same file structure.
+> This bash script to automatically generate app structure and files to help with manually creating the same file structure. </br>
-> It will perform the initial commit to GitHub and build the README.md as seem below:
+> It will perform the initial commit to GitHub and build the _README.md_ as seem below:

 ![Recordit GIF](http://g.recordit.co/Pb1vaYnZ8Z.gif)